 Three platforms now dominate digital tabletop, and they’ve taken radically different approaches.

-Tabletop Simulator remains the wild west — technically you can play anything, but the experience ranges from “surprisingly polished mod” to “moving virtual cardboard around a physics engine.”
+Tabletop Simulator remains the wild west.
+Technically you can play anything, but the experience ranges from “surprisingly polished mod” to “moving virtual cardboard around a physics engine while someone flips the table for the third time.”
 Its strength is niche and out-of-print games that will never get official digital versions.

 Steam standalone releases are the premium option.
-Concordia: Digital Edition launched to strong reviews, proving that a faithful adaptation with good UI can actually teach people a game better than a rulebook.
-Wingspan on Steam remains the gold standard here — beautiful, smooth, and responsible for introducing thousands of players to the physical game.
+Concordia: Digital Edition launched to strong reviews, proving that a faithful adaptation with good UI can actually teach people a game better than a rulebook ever could.
+Wingspan on Steam remains the gold standard here.
+Beautiful, smooth, and responsible for introducing thousands of players to the physical game.

 What Digital Does Better

 Async play.
-The ability to take your turn at lunch, have your opponent respond at dinner, and finish a game of Terraforming Mars over a week fundamentally changes what’s playable for adults with schedules.
+Take your turn at lunch.
+Your opponent responds at dinner.
+Finish a game of Terraforming Mars over a week.
+This fundamentally changes what’s playable for adults with schedules.
+And let’s be real: most of us are adults with schedules.

 Solo modes.
 AI opponents have gotten remarkably good.
-BGA’s bots for medium-weight games are now competitive enough to be genuine practice partners.
+BGA’s bots for medium-weight games are now competitive enough to be genuine practice partners, not just punching bags.

 What It Can’t Replace